RostaJecna/WAProject20.10/README.md

 I've created a **PlayZone** web page using the *BootStrap* framework.

-- Users can use it both for buying keys, DLCs, and for game reviews and feedback.
+- On PlayZone, users can use it both for buying keys, DLCs, and for game reviews and feedback.
 	- Anyone can easily write a blog or simply leave a comment under a blog already created.

 > The project is still under development, so it has little functionality.